cQQkie-dev/gsm-monitor/README.md

 ## Components

 * ***gsm-monitor:***
+  * NEW: now can be run without prefixed frequency, instead searches for the strongest frequency in the area via kalibrate-rtl
+  * labels capture files with frequency, provider and timestamp
   * does the recording with **gr-gsm** and **tshark**
   * filters for package details, here the used encryption algorithms
   * could be rewritten to use any **wireshark / tshark** filter.